kstenerud/safe-encoding/safe16-specification.md

 ### Encoding Process

-Each byte is split into two radix-16 chunks:
+Each byte is split into a group of two radix-16 chunks:

     chunk[0] = (accumulator >> 4) & 0x0f
     chunk[1] = accumulator & 0x0f